 The Final Word

-- Reed Sorenson faded from a top 5 qualifying effort to finish 10th…the first top 10 finish for Phoenix Racing since the team fired Mike Bliss for “not winning enough.”
-Meanwhile, Kelly Bires finished 32nd with CJM Racing, a marked improvement over the development driver (Scott Lagasse Jr.) that he replaced…not.
-Driver by committee hasn’t been the road to the promised land for either the No. 1 or No. 11 cars…here’s hoping other NNS teams out there take notice.
+- Reed Sorenson faded from a top-five qualifying effort to finish 10th… the first top-10 finish for Phoenix Racing since the team fired Mike Bliss for “not winning enough.”
+Meanwhile, Bires finished 32nd with CJM Racing, a marked improvement over the development driver (Scott Lagasse Jr.) that he replaced… not.
+Driver by committee hasn’t been the road to the promised land for either the No. 1 or No. 11 cars… here’s hoping other NNS teams out there take notice.